FIWARE/tutorials.NGSI-LD/docs/entity-relationships.md

 **Description:** This tutorial teaches **NGSI-LD** users about batch commands and entity relationships.
 The tutorial builds on the data created in the previous
-[Smart Farm example](https://github.com/FIWARE/tutorials.Getting-Started/tree/NGSI-LD) and creates and associates a series of related data entities to create add sensors and farm workers to the farm.
+[Smart Farm example](https://github.com/FIWARE/tutorials.Getting-Started/tree/NGSI-LD) and creates and associates a series of related data entities to create add sensors and farmworkers to the farm.

 The tutorial uses [cUrl](https://ec.haxx.se/) commands throughout, but is also available as [Postman documentation](https://fiware.github.io/tutorials.Entity-Relationships/ngsi-ld.html).